Skip to content

 Since then, Türkiye has recognized FETO as a terrorist organization with roughly 20,000 remaining in prison over coup plot affiliation.

-Gulen never extradited to Türkiye, a sore pain in diplomatic relations
+Gulen never extradited to Türkiye, sore pain in diplomatic relations

 In 1999, Gulen’s alleged health reasons caused his quick relocation to a secluded mansion complex in rural Pennsylvania.
 He passed away in exile.

-Flight records also showcased the revealing FETO records of flying back and forth from the U.S. in the leadup to the coup.
-Washington meanwhile would never comment at length on the situation.
+Flight records revealed FETO members traveling back and forth from the U.S. in the lead-up to the coup.
+Meanwhile, Washington has refrained from commenting extensively on the situation.

-Russia’s President Vladimir Putin would be one of the first to call Erdogan following the putschist event which oversaw quick Türkiye-Russia rapprochement, meanwhile a then Vice President Joe Biden would come to Ankara in late August 2016 without delivering much appeasement.
+Russia’s President Vladimir Putin was one of the first to call Erdogan following the putschist event which oversaw quick Türkiye-Russia rapprochement, meanwhile, then Vice President Joe Biden visited Ankara in late August 2016 without delivering much appeasement.

-Türkiye’s NATO treaty allies continue to dismiss the security concern.
-They include Nordic countries, Germany, France, and the United States.
-FETO-run entities still exist in these partners, including the “Nordic Research Monitoring Network” operating in Sweden.
+Türkiye’s NATO treaty allies, including Nordic countries, Germany, France, and the United States, continue to dismiss the security concerns.
+FETO-run entities still operate in these countries, such as the “Nordic Research Monitoring Network” in Sweden.

 Ankara formally requested the extradition of FETO members from Western allies but to no avail.